 The Beginning of Our Church

 Many religious Jews from every country in the world were living in Jerusalem.
 And when they heard this noise, a crowd gathered.
-But they were surprised, because they were hearing everything in their own languages.
+But they were surprised, because they were hearing everything in their own languages native tongues.

 “Don't all these who are speaking come from Galilee?
-Then why do we hear them speaking our very own languages?
-We all hear them using our own languages to tell the wonderful things God has done.”
-Everyone was excited and confused.
-Some of them even kept asking each other, “What does all this mean?”
-Others made fun of the Lord's followers and said, “They are drunk.”
+Then why do we hear them speaking ourvery own languages?
+We all hear them using our own languages to tell the wonderful things God has done.” (v.
+7.8) Everyone was excited and confused.
+Some of them even kept asking each other, “What does all this mean?” (v.12) Others made fun of the Lord's followers and said, “They are drunk” (v 13).

-Knowing now that they had crucified Jesus, their Lord and Christ, they were cut in their heart and asked Peter and the apostles, “Brethren, what shall we do?”
+Knowing now that they had crucified Jesus, their Lord and Christ, they were cut in their heart deeply impressed and asked Peter and the apostles, “Brethren, what shall we do?”

 Peter told them many other things as well.
-On that day about three thousand believed his message and were baptized.
-They spent their time learning from the apostles, and they were like family to each other.
-Day after day they met together in the temple.
-They also broke bread and prayed together while praising God.
+On that day, about three thousand believed his message and were baptized.
+They spent their time learning from the apostles, and they were like family to each other/treated each other like family.
+Day after day, they met together in the temple.
+They also broke bread/took the Lord's Supper and prayed together while praising God.
 Everyone liked them, and each day the Lord added to their group others who were being saved.

-This is the story of the church on the bible's standpoint.
-Is your church's history connected to this or is it that you might have just emerged years after this magnificent event happened?
+This is the story of the Church on from the bible's standpoint a biblical perspective.
+Is your church's (yes, it isn't capitalised here, because it's about a local church) history connected to this or is it that you might have just emerged years after this magnificent event happened?
 This question I believe deserves your full attention.
 Knowing the truth sets us free.

-And in case you still don't have any idea of the answers, the bible suggests, “Search the scriptures for in them you think you have eternal life.”
-Yes, search the scriptures.☻
+And in case you still don't have any idea of the answers(unclear) the Bible suggests: “Search the Scriptures, for in them you think you have eternal life.”
+Yes, search the Scriptures.☻